mftb0/cbxv/docs/index.md

     Keys: c

 ### Navigation Commands
-    cbxv is a viewer, most of what you do is navigating around so you can read, view the comic you have loaded.
+    cbxv is a viewer, most of what you do is navigating around so you can read the comic you have loaded.
 Consequently there are quite a few keys dedicated to basic navigation.
-3 "sets" in fact; "Gamer Keys", "Vi Keys", and "Standard Keys":
+3 "sets" in fact; "Standard Keys" - Arrow Cluster, "Gamer Keys" - "wasd", and "Vi Keys" - "hjkl".

-    Standard Keys: Arrow Cluster
-    Gamer Keys: w, a, s, d
-    Vi Keys: h, j, k, l

 - rightPage
     Always takes you one page to the right.
 If you have the reading Direction